eramons/techblog/content/post/debug_coreboot.md

 In this way the custom kernel will be able to get modules signed by a one-time key.

+_NOTE: is there eventually a better way to get the .config so we can avoid the certificate issue?_

 Invoking make afterwards prompted me to configure some kernel options related to the ones I edited before.
 I chose the defaults in all cases:
 ```
 eramon@caipirinha:~/debian/linux-source-4.19$ make deb-pkg -j8